AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 Moreover, having an educational technology background and having worked with NPOs on similar project has helped me to get a better understanding of what is actually wanted out of the project and has enabled me to understand key terms like “Learning to Learn” and “Learning Preferences” which I feel a developer should completely understand before starting with this project.
 As a result of the understanding, I have been able to apply my creativity to bolster the idea and propose a gamified Infusion Preference Framework based educational game.

-Danayo’s link which pointed me towards the various demos of the Infusion Preference Framework and Justin_o’s link (http://gpii.net/) has cleared my doubts on the idea of setting preferences. http://gpii.net/ConsumerBenefits and http://gpii.net/EducationBenefits took me through the various benefits of GPII.
-Assistance on Demand (AOD) and Access and Learning would be achieved through the game.
+Danayo’s link which pointed me towards the various demos of the Infusion Preference Framework and Justin_o’s link (http://gpii.net/) has cleared my doubts on the idea of setting preferences. http://gpii.net/ConsumerBenefits and http://gpii.net/EducationBenefits took me through the various benefits of GPII. **Assistance on Demand (AOD)**, **Access and Learning**, **Instant Setup** as mentioned in GPII Benefits Section would be achieved through the game.

 As per my understanding the term “Learning to Learn” is self-descriptive.
 We all have different preferences while learning and we all learn in way which is different from others (it can be the learning modes like some prefer videos, some prefer written notes) but that process is implicit.
 Learning to learn makes that process explicit and helps become more effective learners through reflection and the application of learning strategies.